SMS Short Codes & Texting: What You Need to Know

 Loyalty Programs

-Short codes can also be used to create text-based loyalty programs that encourage repeat business and build brand trust.
+Short codes can also create text-based loyalty programs that encourage repeat business and build brand trust.
 These types of loyalty programs are easier and less expensive to set up than in-app reward programs.

-Use Case: A cosmetics retailer sends customers a text with a coupon code for 20% off as a reward for making their tenth purchase—later, they send a $5 off coupon as a reward for customers signed up for one year.
+Use Case: A cosmetics retailer sends customers a text with a coupon code for 20% off as a reward for making their tenth purchase.
+Later, they send a $5 off coupon to reward customers signed up for one year.
 Because they’re rewarded for their loyalty, customers feel more inclined to shop there again.

 Multi-Factor Authentication

 Multi-Factor Authentication (MFA) is a security feature that requires users to grant access via a secondary device, such as a text message.
 This added layer of security helps protect sensitive information and prevents unauthorized access.
-Many businesses, especially in the financial and healthcare industries, are turning to short codes to implement MFA for their customers.
+Many businesses are using short codes to implement MFA for their customers.
+This is especially common in the financial and healthcare industries.

 Use Case: A bank sends a text message with a code to a customer’s phone, which the customer must enter to access their account online.
-This way, even if someone obtains the customer’s login credentials, they cannot access the account without the code sent to the customer’s phone.
+This ensures that even if someone gets the customer’s login credentials, they can’t access the account.
+The person would still need the code sent to the customer’s phone.

 Personalization

 An “opt-in” is when a customer actively chooses to receive text messages from a business.
-This is a crucial aspect of SMS marketing as it ensures the customer has given their consent to receive messages.
-It also gives customers a chance to personalize their experience upfront by choosing what kinds of messages they’d like to receive.
+This is a crucial aspect of SMS marketing as it ensures the customer has given consent to receive messages.
+It also allows customers to personalize their experience from the start.
+They can choose the types of messages they want to receive.

-Use Case: Patients can opt-in to receive text notifications about their prescriptions by texting “JOIN” to an easy-to-remember short code, or at other touchpoints like the pharmacy counter, or through an online portal.
-They might also sign up to receive additional notifications about vaccine availability, personalized health tips for their age range, or events.
+Use Case: Patients can opt-in to receive text notifications about their prescriptions by texting “JOIN” to an easy-to-remember short code.
+Or they can opt in at other touchpoints like the pharmacy counter, or through an online portal.
+Patients might also sign up for notifications about vaccine availability.
+They can receive personalized health tips for their age or information on events.

 Crisis Communications